StarWarsFoundryVTT/StarWarsFFG/README.md

 # Changelog

+- 15/07/2020 - Cstadther - CSS Fix, set flex to `auto` on character sheet to resolve issue with different form height between FF and Chrome
 - 14/07/2020 - Cstadther - Added right click context menu to add skills (done from skill header row), and delete a skill by left clicking and selecting `Remove Skill`
 - 14/07/2020 - Cstadther - Import fix for locked compendiums
 - 14/07/2020 - Cstadther - Updated skill display code using new grid css, added context menu to skill list for modifing skill characteristic.